openbaton/docs/docs/vnfm-generic.md

 # VNFManager Generic

 The Generic VNFManager is an implementation following the [ETSI MANO][nfv-mano] specifications.
-For that reason is highly tied to the EMS.
+For that reason it is highly tied to the EMS.
 This VNFM may be assigned the management of a single VNF instance, or the management of multiple VNF instances of the same type or of different types.

 The Generic VNFManager handles communication with the NFVO and with EMS.
-The communication between NFVO and the EMS is done through Stomp protocol, in particular JMS.
+The communication NFVO <-> VNFM <-> EMS is done through Stomp protocol, in particular JMS.

 The communication between the NFVO and Generic VNFManager:

 ![NFVO - Generic VNFM communication][nfvo-vnfm-communication]